simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-and-system-administration-do-you-really-need-a-degree/index.en.md

 2. Time and Cost

 Getting a bachelor's degree in cybersecurity and system administration can take four years on average.
 In comparison, getting three certifications like CompTIA's A+, Network+, and Security+ can take only three to nine months for most people.
-Additionally, the cost of college can be significantly higher than getting certifications.
+Also, the cost of college can be significantly higher than getting certifications.

 ## Conclusion